 What if I had to stand in line to use a communal latrine where flies buzzed, the floor was filthy, someone had evacuated due to acute diarrhea, and no one wanted to clean the mess?
 Now we’re getting closer.

 Water problems may be closer than we think.
-Cheryl Colopy in her article titled “How No-Flush Toilets Can Help Make a Healthier World” makes the point: “In the United States, sewage treatment has not been a problem for the past half-century, but it could become one again as infrastructure ages and fails—especially if there is a lack of government money to replace it.
+In a 2012 article for a Yale University publication, reporter Cheryl Colopy—author of Dirty, Sacred Rivers: Confronting South Asia’s Water Crisis—warned: “In the United States, sewage treatment has not been a problem for the past half-century, but it could become one again as infrastructure ages and fails—especially if there is a lack of government money to replace it.
 In addition, certain regions of the U.S. are expected to experience water shortages as temperatures rise.
-New, water-saving, decentralized toilet technologies may need to be adopted not only in places like South Asia, but also in parts of the industrialized world.”
+New, water-saving, decentralized toilet technologies may need to be adopted not only in places like South Asia, but also in parts of the industrialized world.”12

-Indeed, we may be thinking about sanitation issues more in the near future than we ever thought plausible.
-Indeed, the burgeoning technologies used to solve defecation problems and to discover clean water solutions in the developing world may be solutions we also will seek not far down the road.
+Indeed, we may be thinking more about sanitation issues in the near future.
+And, the burgeoning technologies used to solve defecation problems and to discover clean water solutions in the developing world may be solutions we will also seek not far down the road.

 What If You Didn’t Have a Toilet?

-So I remind myself of toilet scenarios I do know about, then extrapolate some personal situations out to extreme what-ifs.
-Our home, in which we have lived for 38 years, has its own septic system.
-During that time, when we had extreme storms, the power would go out.
-This meant that no water could be pumped from our underground well, and this electric outage disabled our showers, our faucets and our toilets.
-I used to store plastic bottles of water so when things went black we could brush our teeth, get dressed by candlelight (since there are no windows in any of our bathrooms), and—get this—flush our toilets.
-If the power did not come back on for a couple days, the frozen food thawed and an excess of detritus threatened to overflow the toilet basin.
+So I remind myself of toilet scenarios I do know about, then extrapolate some personal situations.
+Our home, in which we have lived for 40 years, has a septic system.
+During that time, we have suffered power outages amid extreme storms, meaning no water could be pumped from our underground well; this disabled our showers, faucets and toilets.
+I used to store plastic bottles of water so when things went black we could still brush our teeth, dress by candlelight and—get this—flush our toilets.
+If the power did not come back on for a couple days, frozen food thawed and excess detritus threatened to overflow the toilet basin.

-So I extrapolate—what if this happened all the time?
-What if sewer lines broke, became clogged and backed up regularly?
-What if I lived in poverty and there were no plumbers and no money and no electric company to call to fix our difficulties?
+So I extrapolate: What if this happened all the time?
+What if sewer lines broke, got clogged and backed up regularly?
+What if I lived in poverty, with no plumbers, no money and no electric company to call to fix this?
 What if I had to stand in line to use a communal latrine where flies buzzed, the floor was filthy, someone had evacuated due to acute diarrhea, and no one wanted to clean the mess?
 Now we’re getting closer.

 When Your Septic Tank Problems Bring Embarrassment

 My last attempt at toilet empathy.
-About 10 years after we had moved into our home in West Chicago, Illinois, our neighbor across the back yard knocked on the door and apologized for needing to complain about the standing, stinking water that was seeping into his property.
+About 10 years after we moved to West Chicago, Illinois, our neighbor knocked on the door and apologized for complaining about the standing stinking water seeping into his property.

-“I think you may be having trouble with your septic system,” he reported, embarrassed to have to point this out.
+“I think you may be having trouble with your septic system,” he reported, a bit embarrassed.

 I called two septic companies.
-One told me I needed to have the whole septic field replaced; it would cost us $10,000.
-The other service man diagnosed another problem, but his estimate was about the same as the first.
+One said I needed to have the whole septic field replaced; cost: $10,000.
+The other service man diagnosed another problem but with a similar estimate.
 Then I went to the DuPage County Health Department and asked what septic firms they would recommend.
-I called Black Gold, whose reps complained about the septic map drawn by the original company that laid our field that was now leaking.
+I called Black Gold, whose reps complained about the septic map drawn by the company that laid our field—that was now leaking.

 “Would the health department let us get away with a layout like this?” he asked his partner.
 They both obviously thought the field plan had been rendered by some septic idiot.
-Sure enough, after spending about 45 minutes prodding our three-quarters-of-an-acre lot with long poles, I was informed: “Lady, you don’t need no new septic field.
+Sure enough, after spending about 45 minutes prodding our three-quarters-of-an-acre lot with long poles, they said: “Lady, you don’t need no new septic field.
 The lines of what’s there ain’t connected to the tank.”
-His fee was $3,000.
-I made a garden out of the areas that were torn up by their repairs.
+Their fee: $3,000.
+I made a garden from areas torn up by their repairs.

 So what if I lived somewhere that permanently seeped smelly, vile, germ-ridden, brown liquid?
 What if the river at the back of the land was a running sewer, and my grandchildren couldn’t romp and splash in it?
-(As one writer vividly describes: “In stagnant reaches, methane bubbles up through the grey-green water, and the stench of rotten eggs—hydrogen sulfide—wafts into homes.”)
 What if the fields were filled not only with animal feces but the excreta of some 300 neighbors?

-You come up with your own empathy-building stories.
+You can come up with your own empathy-building stories.